French Montana Video Shoot In Miami Gardens Ends In Gunfire — 10 People Reportedly Struck In The Shooting - NewsBreak

 French Montana Video Shoot In Miami Gardens Ends In Gunfire — 10 People Reportedly Struck In The Shooting

-French Montana’s video shoot outside of The Licking in Miami Gardens turns to chaos as gunfire erupts injuring multiple people.
+French Montana’s video shoot outside of The Licking in Miami Gardens turned to chaos as gunfire erupted injuring multiple people.

 A post shared by dramalikethedj (@djdrama)

-Unfortunately, the excitement and hype for the project would be overshadowed by a tragic event that happened last night.

-French Montana Video Shoots Ends In Abrupt Gunfire, Ten People Reportedly Shot
+French Montana Video Shoots Ends In Abrupt Gunfire, 10 People Reportedly Shot

 According to TMZ , French Montana’s video shoot outside of The Licking in Miami Gardens ended in abrupt gunfire.
 WSVN , reports a gunman opened fired and 10 people were shot in the chaos.
 Law enforcement revealed there were three different crime scenes, but it’s unknown where the other two are located.